fomodoro/fomodoro-pitchdeck/pitchdeck.md

 ---

 # Stage 1: Governance
-- In the first state, as mentioned in project overview, Fomodoro focus on making the centralized governance hub for blockchain projects.
+- In the first stage, as mentioned in project overview, Fomodoro focus on making the on-chain governance hub for blockchain projects.

 ---

 # Stage 2: Tokenomics
 - Issue Fomodoro token
-- Token staking
+- Token staking for user
-- Pay token to customize space
+- Project team use token to customize space
 - Lottery/Gambling (Optional)

 ---

-# Stage 3: Truly On-Chain governance
+# Stage 3: Auto On-Chain governance
-- Currently the fomodoro haven't been in state of on-chain governance yet.
-- Implement auto-implementation contract after proposal is accepted
+- Implement auto-implementation contract result after proposal is ended

 ---